(This article is a perpetual work in progress.)

 If you live in Tracy or its outskirts, you’re undoubtedly familiar with the names of the several villages that rest at the city’s edges.
-You know, places like Tesla, Carbona, Banta, Lyoth, Ludwig and Rhodes.
+You know, places like Tesla, Carbona, Banta, Lyoth, Kerlinger, Ludwig, and Rhodes.

 Wait.
 You’re not familiar with all those names?
 Well, sure, Banta is fairly well known — there’s still something there — but what about Carbona?

 You may actually drive past the “Carbona Curve” on occasion and not know that it’s there.
 In fact, if you ride an ACE train through Tracy to or from points east (such as Stockton or Manteca), then you’ve rolled through Carbona.
-Heading east from the Tracy ACE station on Linne Road, the first big “turn” you make on the way to Manteca is the “Curve,” where a collection of produce packing warehouses sit on one side of the road.